clberube/bisip2/readme.md

 Visit https://bisip.readthedocs.io/en/latest/ to consult the full documentation including API docs, tutorials and examples.

 ### Installation
 Clone this repository to your computer.
 Then navigate to the bisip directory.
 Finally run the setup.py script with Python.
+The `-f` option forces a reinstall if the package is already present.

 ```
 git clone https://github.com/clberube/bisip2